wandeg/search-matcher/README.md

 Navigate to the search page to make your query

 The engine will track your searches and optimize results and suggestions based on patterns it detects

+# Design Decisions
+1. Choice of algorithm - Euclidean distance calculation between users was used to determine user similarity.
+The choice of this was influenced by the simplicity of the algorithm and its ability to explicitly show closeness.
+2. Choice of database - MongoDB was used because of the structure of the data.
+The use of a key-value storage was best suited for the json data.
+3. Choice of language - Python was used due to its usefulness in rapid prototyping and its ability to increase overall programmer productivity by reducing programmer time
+4. Choice of framework - Flask was used due to its light footprint and its extensibility since it's a micro-framework